JonKragskow/jonkragskow.github.io/_pages/software.md

 ---

 A C++/Fortran90-95 program for calculating magnetic reversal rates in single molecule magnets using ab initio spin-phonon coupling data.
 I wrote `Tau` using some initial code written by Prof. Nicholas Chilton.
-I no longer contribute to this project.

 FIRMS_SIM
 ---------